 Now, in an ideal world (heh), this would be where video chat rides in to save the day – but that would be inappropriately simple, wouldn’t it.
 Some of us have iPhones, and use them to FaceTime the heck out of other iPhoners.
 Some of us have Android phones and dream of the day when Apple to make good on their promise to make the reliable, intuitive video chat app available for them too.
 And what’s up with WhatsApp, are they allergic to video?

-Whether you’re an iPhone owner who would love to reach across the divide to a Samsung-toting inamorata (omg Romeo and Juliet have nothing on you guys!), or rocking a Huawei and want to talk to 9 rellies at once – here are 8 ways for us all to put our OS preferences to one side and share the love this Christmas.
+But don’t panic, because phones are good and they can totally keep you in touch with the people you love.
+So, whether you’re an iPhone owner who would love to reach across the divide to a Samsung-toting inamorata, or rocking a Huawei and want to talk to 9 rellies at once – here are 8 ways for us all to put our OS preferences to one side and share the love this Christmas.

 If you’re craving the simplicity of FaceTime’s one-to-one video calls, then this should be the first port of call for you and your chattees – if you’re both on mobile phones, that is, as it isn’t available for desktop computers.